 KCC is an active participant in the Michigan Colleges Online (MCO).
 The MCO allows Michigan community college students to participate in internet-based courses at colleges other than their own, but still access the support services of their home college and record their success on their home college transcript.
-The MCO also expands access to unique programs offered by one or two colleges, allowing students from across the state to obtain the training and education without relocating.
+The MCO also expands access to unique collaborative and consortial programs in higher education, allowing students from across the state to obtain the training and education without relocating.